Deploy the vFXT cluster

 Before using the creation template, make sure you have addressed these prerequisites:

 - Quota for the vFXT cluster

-- Storage service endpoint (if needed) - Required for deploys using an existing virtual network and creating blob storage
+- Storage service endpoint (if needed) - Required for deployments that use an existing virtual network and create blob storage

 Create the Avere vFXT for Azure

 Access the creation template in the Azure portal by searching for Avere and selecting "Avere vFXT for Azure ARM Template".

 After reading the details on the Avere vFXT for Azure ARM Template page, click its Create button to begin.

 The template is divided into four steps - two information gathering pages, plus validation and confirmation steps.